AbstractSDK/abstract/framework/docs/src/ibc/account-ibc.md

 #### Cross chain trace

 Because accounts created across chains using the IAA protocol are controlled by an account located on a remote chain, the account that is calling the action needs to be related to the account on the remote chain.
 This is done through the <a href="https://docs.rs/abstract-std/latest/abstract_std/objects/account/struct.AccountId.html" target="blank">AccountId</a> struct.
 The IBC-host module leverages the `AccountId::trace` field of this struct.
 An account is wether `AccountTrace::Local` or `AccountTrace::Remote`.
 When a PacketMsg is sent across an IBC channel, the account id is transformed on the receiving chain in the following manner:

 - If it was `AccountTrace::Local` before transfer, it turns into an `AccountTrace::Remote` account with one chain in the associated vector being the chain calling the `PacketMsg` (`PacketMsg::client_chain`)
-- If it was `AccountTrace::Remote` before transfer, it stays remote and the `client_chain` field is added to the associated vector.
+- If it was `AccountTrace::Remote` before transfer, it stays remote and the `client_chain` field is pushed to the associated vector.

 This allows full traceability of the account creations and calls.